 - use the link they send you to download the app

 - Select the account you want to apply for

 - Complete your details and upload your documents by taking a picture

 You will need proof of address and ID, if you haven't been living in the UK very long and need a account that doesn't ask for proof of address, you could also consider Monese as a option.

-What about Starling Vs Revolut?
-Find out more in this article Starling Bank Vs Revolut
+Revolut: Find out more in this article Starling Bank Vs Revolut.

 In summary, Starling has a lot to offer anyone who wants a complete banking solution that you can control from the palm of your hands.
 Of course, no bank is perfect.
 Here is what I have found to be the pros and cons:

 Yes, Starling bank does offer a joint account.

 Right now, Starling does not offer personal loans.

 Starling current accounts like other high street banks are regulated by the financial conduct authority so it has to hold high standards.